kyleshevlin/blog/src/posts/published/bash-shortcut-how-to-make-directory-and-change-directory-in-one-command/index.md

 ---
 categories: ['Web Development']
-date: "2015-07-25"
+date: '2015-07-25'
-slug: "bash-shortcut-how-to-make-directory-and-change-directory-in-one-command"
+slug: 'bash-shortcut-how-to-make-directory-and-change-directory-in-one-command'
-status: "publish"
-title: "Bash Shortcut: How to Make Directory and Change Directory in One Command"
+title: 'Bash Shortcut: How to Make Directory and Change Directory in One Command'
 ---

 If you're like me, you're constantly using the command line to make a directory and then immediately change to that directory.
 Here's a Bash function that will allows you to do that: